Nazeim/docs.wavesplatform/docs/en/waves-node/options-for-getting-actual-blockchain/import-from-the-blockchain.md

 Stop the node before importing.

-If the data folder of the node contains some files, the import will continue to append new data from the blockchain's binary file.
+If the node `data` folder of contains some files, the import will continue to append new data from the blockchain's binary file.
-It is recommended to delete the existing files to avoid mixing data from different versions that can cause errors.
+It is recommended to delete the existing files prior to impoerting to avoid mixing data from different versions that can cause errors.

-On Windows, the default folder location is: **%HOMEPATH%\waves\data**

-On Linux: **/var/lib/waves[-testnet]/ folder:**

-**sudo rm -rdf /var/lib/waves[-testnet]/data**

 **Warning**: Importing is a heavy operation that may take several hours to complete.

-To import database, run the followiong command:
+To import database, run the following command:

 ### On Windows